 The tone of voice used when writing for a funky design company, isn’t the same one used when writing for an accountancy firm.
-So I don’t only get to write about lots of interesting topics, I get to write in lots of interesting styles too.
+So I don’t only get to write about lots of interesting topics.
+I get to write in lots of interesting styles too.

 Flexibility and Freedom

-Obviously a large part of my time is spent tapping away at my keyboard.
+A large part of my time is spent tapping away at my keyboard.
 But that doesn’t mean I’m tied to my desk, in my office.

-The only thing that tops doing a job I love, is having clients who are mad about my work.
+The only thing that tops doing a job I love is having clients who are mad about my work.